klamt-lab/straindesign/Update_version.md

+This is only needed for manual version upgrading.
+A versioning script is availabe in GitHub actions.

 ## In any case:
 1. Update version number in `conda-recipe/meta.yaml`.
 Update dependencies/versions and description if necessary
 2. Update version number in `setup.py`.
 Update dependencies/versions and description and `requirements.txt` if necessary.